gregrecco67/AudiblePlanets/README.md

 ## Pages

-The synth has four main pages: "Main," "FX," "Rand," and "MSEG."
+The synth has five pages: "Main," "Effects," "Randomization," "MSEG," and "Macros/Aux."
 The Main page contains the main controls for sound generation.
-The FX page contains the built-in effects arranged in one or two chains.
+The Effects page contains the built-in effects arranged in one or two chains.
 The Randomization page contains controls for randomizing the main parameters and modulation settings in a variety of groups, as well as a slightly different interface for the envelopes and oscillators.
 The MSEG page contains controls for four multi-segment envelope generators, which can act as modulation sources.
+The Macros/Aux page contains macros, controls that can be used to modulate several parameters at once, and an auxiliary oscillator distinct from the main orbital model.

 ### Main Page